splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

      - Sets additional attributes added to all spans.
 Attributes are defined as an array of comma-separated key-value pairs.
 For example: ``["key1":"value1","key2":3]``.
 See :ref:`ios-rum-globalattributes`.
    * - :code:`environment`
      - Environment for all the spans produced by the application.
 For example, ``dev``, ``test``, or ``prod``.
+   * - :code:`appName`
+     - Sets the application name.
+If not set, the bundle name is used instead.
+Default value is nil.
    * - :code:`ignoreURLs`
      - Regular expression pattern that matches URLs you want to ignore when reporting HTTP activity.
    * - :code:`spanFilter`